ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

             Is an option of the postgres service, used for specifying configuration options at runtime.

           - `"config_file=/etc/postgresql/postgresql.conf"`\
             The `config_file` option is for setting an alternative custom configuration file for the PostgreSQL server.
-In this case, it will be the `postgresql.conf` file you configured previously, and you'll put in the `/etc/postgresql` path.
+In this case, it is the `postgresql.conf` file configured previously that has to be put in the `/etc/postgresql` path.

             > [!IMPORTANT]
             > **It is not possible to directly change the default `postgresql.conf` file that exists under the default data path `/var/lib/postgresql`**\
-            > Trying to do so will provoke a `Read-only file system` error that will not allow the container to start.
+            > Trying to do so provokes a `Read-only file system` error that does not allow the container to start.
 The same happens with any other configuration file you might consider customize within that `/var/lib/postgresql` path.

         - At the `env` section:

           - The `POSTGRES_USER` and `POSTGRES_PASSWORD` variables are expected by PostgreSQL to set the superuser's name and password.
 The `POSTGRES_USER` is defined here also to make it available for the `initdb.sh` script.

           - The `POSTGRES_DB` is the name of the database you want to create initially in your PostgreSQL.
-This variable's also used in the initialization script.
+This variable is also used in the initialization script.

             > [!NOTE]
             > No matter what, there will be always a `postgres` database created in your PostgreSQL server.